You will need:

 The following provisioning features are supported:

-You'll grant access to your Hosts via user groups.
+You'll grant access to your hosts via Active Directory Groups.
 If you don't already have groups set up, you'll want to create a group for each kind of user access to your servers.
 For example, you might have a group for

 ssh users, and one for